-Talk to all of them about your depression and your own experience.
-Let them know that it's fine to check in on you once in a while to make sure you're doing OK.
-Or they can help with your treatment by reminding you to take your medicine or driving you to health care appointments.
+Talk to all of them about your depression and what you've been feeling.
+Let them know it's fine to check in on you once in a while to make sure you're doing OK.
+Or they can help with your treatment by reminding you to take your medicine or by driving you to doctor appointments.

 Join a support group.
-Although they mean well, your family and friends may not understand what you've been through or may have their own attitudes and beliefs about depression that can prevent them from giving you the validation and support you need.
+Although they mean well, sometimes your family and friends may not understand what you've been through.
+Some may have their own beliefs about depression that can keep them from giving you the support you need.

 Get involved.
 Now is a great time to meet some new people and get more active.
 Volunteer for a charity or a political campaign.
 Join an exercise class.
 Sign up for a book club.
 Just don't take on anything too demanding at first.

 You don't need to tell any new friends about what you've been through.
 You'll just find that meeting people and being a part of some fun activities can help your recovery.